rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ### postmillenialism

-Christ will return after the millennium, which is separate from the "church age".
+In this view, the millennium is separate from the "church age" and Christ will only return after the millennium.
+We may or may not be living in the millennium, and the difference between "church age" and millennium is that the millennium will see the gradual dominance of Christianity across the earth.